EmeryP/full-stack-react-server/README.md

 # Full-stack-react-server
-Serving data to a react front end hosted on AWS.
+An Express server serving a JSON file for a React front end hosted on AWS.

 ### Links
 * [Front-end GitHub repo](https://github.com/EmeryP/full-stack-react-front-end)